-Sun/IRAF currently supports only TCP/IP based networking.
+UNIX IRAF systems currently support only TCP/IP based networking.
 Networking between any heterogeneous collection of systems is possible provided they support TCP/IP based networking (virtually all UNIX-based systems do).
 The situation with networking between UNIX and VMS systems is more complex.
 Contact the IRAF project for further information on networking between UNIX and VMS systems.